 To save yourself from LinkedIn fraud, treat messages you get with a healthy dose of skepticism and distrust.
 Scan the sender's profile: If it looks like it's just been created, has few connections, and gives an altogether sloppy impression, there's a chance it's not real.

-Common Signs of a LinkedIn Scam
+Common signs of LinkedIn scams

 Beautiful people with no connections